twilio/workshop/docs/setup.rst

 things.
 This guide assumes you have nothing currently set up on your computer.
 Feel free to skip any sections you've already completed.

 This guide will also setup your computer to build web applications using Google App Engine.
-If you're planning on using a different development stack during the workshop please make sure it meets the `deployment requirements`_.
+If you're planning on using a different development stack during the workshop please make sure you can easily deploy new code to it during the day.
-We want to make sure everyone can easily and quickly develop on Twilio during the day.

 Create a Twilio Account
 -----------------------